nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given index is invalid.
+System detects error in format of entered command.
     * 2a1.
 System displays error message and does not clear command line.
     * 2a2.
-User enters command with new index.
-* Steps 2a1-2a2 are repeated until index entered is correct.
-* Use case resumes from step 3.

-* 2b.
-System detects error in format of entered command.
-    * 2b1.
-System displays error message and does not clear command line.
-    * 2b2.
 User enters new command.
-* Steps 2b1-2b2 are repeated until all details entered are correct.
+* Steps 2a1-2a2 are repeated until all details entered are correct.
 * Use case resumes from step 3.